christopherBelter/textmining/README.md

     corpDocs <- Corpus(DataframeSource(docs))

-Now before we can do anything meaningful with the publication abstracts, we need to do some preprocessing on those abstracts.
+Now before we can do anything meaningful with these documents, we need to do some preprocessing on the text.
 We'll use the tm_map() function to apply a series of functions to each document in the corpus.
 The next lines remove punctuation, transform all of the characters to lowercase, remove stopwords like 'and', 'the', and 'of' in two steps (the first uses the base set of stopwords and the second uses a list of custom stopwords provided in this repo), stem the terms in each document to remove word endings like '-s' and '-ing', and finally strip any extra whitespace created in the previous operations.

     corpDocs <- tm_map(corpDocs, removePunctuation)
     corpDocs <- tm_map(corpDocs, content_transformer(tolower))